The subtle art of dressing a sofa… made simple

-Cushions provide “endless possibilities for how you can put a collection together on your sofa,” says Nicola.
-If that sounds somewhat fashion-centric, then you’re right: it’s not unusual for the catwalks to influence interiors and, just as you can switch your outfits from day to day, the concept is the same when it comes to the interchangeable aspect of your sofa.
+Looking for new ways to give your living room centrepiece a facelift?
+‘Cushions provide endless possibilities for how you can put a collection together on your sofa,’ says Nicola James, Partner & Textile Designer, Home Design Studio.
+If you think that sounds somewhat fashion-centric, then you’re right: it’s not unusual for the catwalks to influence interiors and, just as you might update your wardrobe with the changing seasons, the concept is the same for your sofa.

 Start with subtle over safe

 Unsure what your interiors ‘personality’ is?
 Take a gradual approach with a mix of darker and lighter neutrals, which means all manner of shades from charcoal to oyster and, unexpectedly, pink.
 ‘We’ve seen a big resurgence in pink, with blush almost like a new neutral,’ says Nicola.

 Emma agrees: ‘The trend for wellness has brought about the most gorgeous mix of calming shades for the home.
 From slubby beige to dusky pinks, they all evoke that desire to chill out and enjoy your space, making them ideal for cushions and throws.
 Look for nature-inspired designs, such as a silhouette of leaves, a seascape or an animal print.
 As long as the colours are subtle, it's a look you'll love.’

 The more the merrier

 When it comes to clashing prints and patterns, the best news is that there aren’t any rules.
 ‘We’re focusing on rich blues and greens,’ reveals Nicola, ‘which you can mix in with warmer neutrals and softer tones and then inject some exciting bright pinks and oranges.
 As a nation, we’re embracing colour and pattern, which is really exciting.’